XuewenWangUGA/SeqReadsProcessing/README.md

 filterFastqNReads.py

 FUNCTION:
-This script will take the next generation sequencing reads in fastq format
-          Then will filter out the sequence which has unknown base pair Ns.
+This script will take the next generation sequencing reads in fastq format, and then will filter out the sequence which has unknown base pair Ns.
-          The reads without N will be output to the result file.
+          The reads without unambiguous Ns will be kept in the result file.
 This will retrieve the perfect reads without missing data.

 USAGE: